pybites/pybites.github.io-source/content/python-tips-carbon-selenium.md

 		and grab and return the Twitter picture url
 		"""

-First we need to encode the code, basically replace special characters. `urllib.parse`'s `quote_plus` (in addition to `quote`) _also replaces spaces by plus signs, as required for quoting HTML form values when building up a query string to go into a URL_ (see [docs](https://docs.python.org/3/library/urllib.parse.html#urllib.parse.quote_plus)).
+First we need to encode (replace special characters) the tip code snippet. `quote_plus` (from `urllib.parse`) _also replaces spaces by plus signs, as required for quoting HTML form values when building up a query string to go into a URL_ (see [docs](https://docs.python.org/3/library/urllib.parse.html#urllib.parse.quote_plus)).

 		code = urllib.parse.quote_plus(tip.code)

-We define the full url:
+With that done we define the full url:

 		url = CARBON.format(code=code)

 We then start the Chromedriver.
-Unlike [last time](https://pybit.es/selenium-headless-on-heroku.html) I am not going to use _headless_ mode here, because I am OK with Selenium opening a browser (`driver.get(url)`) so I can see what is happening:
+Unlike [last time](https://pybit.es/selenium-headless-on-heroku.html) I am not going to use _headless_ mode here, because I'd actually like to see what Selenium is doing:

 		driver = webdriver.Chrome()
 		driver.get(url)